Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 9 mounting holes

-If you need to purchase accessories and request the part numbers, you could search the product web page and find details on our web address below
+If you need to purchase accessories and request the part numbers, you can search the product web page and find details on our web address below

 http://www.msi.com/index.php